Modular representations of $\mathrm{GL}_2({\mathbb F}_q)$ using calculus: Introduction

 where $V_m$ is the representation of $B(\mathbb{F}_p)$ obtained by restriction from $G(\mathbb{F}_p)$. \item If $p \mid {r \choose m}$ and $m = 1$, then

 where $V_1^{\mathrm{ss}}$ is the split representation of $B(\mathbb{F}_p)$ obtained as the semi-simplification of $V_1$. \end{enumerate} \end{theorem} The map in \eqref{ps-non-split} generalizes the `evaluation of the polynomial at the second row of a matrix' map that is used to prove \eqref{ps-Glover} and \eqref{dual}.
 Additionally, it involves the use of a differential operator $\nabla$.
-Such operators have found sporadic use in the past literature (see \cite{glo78} and \cite{bg15}), but are used systematically throughout this paper.\footnote{This paper could have been alternatively titled `Modular representation theory of $\mathrm{GL}_2({\mathbb F}_q)$ using calculus.'} We also need to divide by constants which do not vanish if $p \nmid {r \choose m}$.
+Such operators have found sporadic use in the literature (see \cite{glo78} and \cite{bg15}), but are used systematically throughout this paper.
+We also need to divide by constants which do not vanish if $p \nmid {r \choose m}$ (cf. \eqref{def of psi}).

-Consider now the case $p | {r \choose m}$, that is, $r$ is in one of the congruence classes $0, 1,\ldots, m-1$ modulo $p$.
+Consider now the case $p | {r \choose m}$ with $1 \leq m \leq p-1$, that is, $r$ is in one of the congruence classes $0, 1,\ldots, m-1$ modulo $p$.
 While it is well known that the individual principal series $\frac{V_r^{(i)}}{V_r^{(i+1)}}$ occurring as subquotients in the theta filtration are extensions of two Jordan-H\"older factors (which split exactly when $r \equiv 2i$ mod $(p-1)$), it is not as clear whether the extensions between consecutive principal series